Select a Group

 - 2014 RBC in Canada introduced gender transition guidelines for employees

-- 2014 Opened an online community with LGTB+ resources, tools and a meeting place
+- 2014 Opened an online community with LGBTQ+ resources, tools and a meeting place

-- 2017 Ranked first on LGBT+ inclusion index by Pride at Work Canada
+- 2017 Ranked first on LGBTQ+ inclusion index by Pride at Work Canada

 - RBC has been a long-time supporter of the Canadian Aids Society and the Canadian Foundation for Aids Research.